bugzilla/bugzilla/docs/en/rst/installing/migrating-from-2.inc.rst

 e.g. "4.2.2".
 (If the the final digit would have been a 0, omit it - so use "4.4" for the first release in the 4.4 series.)

+You will get a message about a 'detached HEAD'.
+Don't worry; your head is still firmly attached to your shoulders.

 Save Any Local Customizations
 =============================